NethermindEth/cairo-vm-go/docs/docs/vm-fundamentals/hints.md

 **dict_squash**

 Returns a new dictionary with one DictAccess instance per key (value before and value after) which summarizes all the changes to that key.
+13 hints are involved as illustrated in the table above.